TBot709/ChatGPT-conversation-to-markdown-bookmarklet/README.md

 4. Edit the bookmark, and for the URL or Location of the bookmark, paste the code you just copied.

 5. Save the bookmark.

+Now, whenever you're in a ChatGPT conversation and you want to save it as a Markdown file, simply click on the bookmarklet you just created.
+A file with the name of the conversation and the current date and time will be downloaded, with the conversation formatted as a Markdown file.